rafaeluchoa/nkui-sample/README.md

 npm start
 ```

-The start script run http-server with watchfy, thus, on change files, refresh your browser for update the javascript files.
+The start script run http-server with watchfy, thus, on change files, refresh your browser to update the javascript files.